DataDog/documentation/content/en/containers/guide/cluster_agent_autoscaling_metrics.md

 Custom metrics are user defined and are collected from within the cluster.
 As of Kubernetes v1.10, support for external metrics was introduced to autoscale off any metric from outside the cluster, such as those collected by Datadog.

-A user must register the Cluster Agent as the External Metrics Provider.
-Then adapt their HPAs to rely on the Cluster Agent's provided metrics.
+You must first register the Cluster Agent as the External Metrics Provider.
+Next, adapt your HPAs to rely on the Cluster Agent's provided metrics.

 As of v1.0.0, the Custom Metrics Server in the Datadog Cluster Agent implements the External Metrics Provider interface for external metrics.
 This page explains how to set it up and how to autoscale your Kubernetes workload based on your Datadog metrics.